memph1024/swapdex-documentation/docs/what-to-try/validator.md

     If you want to find your node here you must have changed the name parameter in the previous step (--name "A Node Name")

 !!! success
     Congrats!
-If you checked and found your node on the telemetry page, you successfully set up your server to become a SwapDex testnet validator!
+If you checked and found your node on the telemetry page, you successfully set up your server to become a Kusari validator!

 ## Part 2 - Assign the node to an account
 ---
-The second part of this guide will complete the validator setup by connecting your server with your substrate wallet.
+The second part of this guide will complete the validator setup by connecting your server with your Kusari account.
-Make sure you have some KSI (Testnet Coins) in your substrate wallet.
-In case you need KSI please visit our discord server and ask one of the admins.
+Make sure you have some KSI in your substrate wallet.
+In case you need KSI please see the [faucet](../get-started/faucet.md) section.

 ### What are stash and controller accounts?